ufo/PyCmd/README.txt

 IMPORTANT NOTE:
 ===============

-This is Horea Haitonic's 'PyCmd' with following modifications/extensions:
+This is Horea Haitonic's 'PyCmd' with following additional config settings:

-- Additional customizing setting "appearance.prompt_prefix", e.g., for prefixing
-  all prompts with a named global environment setup ("[Py3] [master]>")
+- appearance.prompt_prefix: E.g., for prefixing all prompts with a named global environment setup ("[Py3] [master]>").
-- Additional customizing setting "appearance.cvs_timeout", because on huge source projects the SVN/Git status checks take several seconds each time
+- appearance.cvs_timeout: Because on huge source projects the SVN/Git
+    status checks take several seconds each time.
-- Additional customizing setting "appearance.welcome" for defining a custom welcome splash text.
-The default one imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]"
+- appearance.welcome: For defining a custom welcome splash text.
+The default one imitates the one of the default Windows cmd.exe, plus printing a "[PyCmd: ON]".
-- Additional customizing setting "appearance.good_bye" for defining a custom good-bye text.
-The default one prints a "[PyCmd: OFF]"
+- appearance.good_bye: For defining a custom good-bye text.
+The default one prints a "[PyCmd: OFF]".
-- Additional customizing setting "behavior.max_dir_history_length" with a default value of 9.
+- behavior.max_dir_history_length: For modifying the default value of 9.
+- behavior.directory_favorites: For defining string with a fixed list of directories separated via linebreaks (or alternatively a python list of strings) which can be listed and navigated just like the direcory history, but with SHIFT + ALT + D.

 ORIGINAL README:
 ================